-Hurricane Harvey Is a Climate-Change Storm
+Hurricane Harvey Is A Climate-Change Storm

 Sea-level rise makes floods dramatically worse.

-Climate change is raising sea levels in two ways.
-Warming waters take up more space than cooler waters.
-Just as air molecules move further apart when they heat up, so do water molecules.
-Thermal expansion, as its known, is responsible for about one-third of recent of sea-level rise.
-Most of the rest is due to the melting of the polar ice caps.
+Climate change is raising sea levels by heating water and melting ice.
+Warmer waters take up more space than cooler waters, because water molecules move further apart when they heat up.
+Thermal expansion, as it’s known, is responsible for about one-third of recent sea-level rise.
+The rest is due to the melting of the polar ice caps.
 The oceans have risen about eight inches since the beginning of the 20th century.

 The extra water can extend the reach of coastal floods.
 Harvey inflicted storm surges approaching six feet along parts of the Gulf Coast, inundating communities in Southeast Texas — floods that were made measurably worse by sea-level rise.